adjohnston/RubberBand/README.md

 ### Getting Started

-I am going to assume you've already downloaded either the normal or minified _(recommended)_ version of __RubberBand__, put it in your website's Javascript directory and referenced it in the footer of your HTML, if not, you should definitely do that now.
+I am going to assume you've already downloaded either the normal or minified _(recommended)_ version of __RubberBand__, put it in your website's Javascript directory and referenced it in the footer of your __HTML__, if not, you should definitely do that now.

 #### html5